GoogleCloudPlatform/tulip/README.md

         gcloud auth login

 2. You can create a `Service Account key file`.
-This file can be used to authenticate to Google Cloud Platform services from any environment.
+   You need to create a Service Account key file.
+This file can be used to authenticate to Google Cloud Platform services.

+   This file can be used to
+   authenticate to Google Cloud Platform services from any environment.
 To use the file, set the ``GOOGLE_APPLICATION_CREDENTIALS`` environment variable to the path to the key file, for example: